rerun-io/rerun-docs/docs/getting-started/examples.md

 In the Rerun [GitHub](https://github.com/rerun-io/rerun) repository we maintain a list of examples that demonstrate using the Rerun logging APIs.
 Generally the examples are individually self-contained, and can be run directly from a Git clone of the repository.
 Many of the Python examples need additional dependencies set up in a `requirements.txt` next to the example.
 These are noted in the individual example sections below.

+> Note: Make sure your SDK version matches the examples.
+For example, if your SDK version is `0.3.1`, check out the matching tag in the Rerun repository by running `git checkout v0.3.1`.

 ## Minimal example

 [Python](https://github.com/rerun-io/rerun/tree/latest/examples/python/minimal/main.py) | [Rust](https://github.com/rerun-io/rerun/tree/latest/examples/rust/minimal/src/main.rs)